"Cold, Calculated, and Condescending": How AI Identifies and Explains Ableism Compared to Disabled People: Methodology

 A common concern with LLM output is its sensitivity to prompt engineering \cite{white_prompt_2023}.
-To account for this, we attempted multiple variations of the prompt above, such as providing more context for ableism, or probing for chain-of-thought prompting by asking it to "think step by step" \cite{wei_chain--thought_2022} for ableism explanations.
-We noticed no significant difference in output.
-This is likely due to the nature of the task, which asks to return numerical ratings and short text responses, rather than long-form text.
+To account for this, we ran a total of 20 trials, for all 200 comments and all 4 models.
+In these trials, we randomized the order of the comments, and attempted multiple variations of the prompt, such as asking it to "think step by step" \cite{wei_chain--thought_2022} for its ableism ratings and explanations.
+We noticed no significant difference in output, likely due to the nature of the task, which asks to return numerical ratings and short text responses rather than long-form text.
+We then averaged toxicity and ableism scores, and randomly selected an explanation for each comment across all trials.

-LLMs like GPT-4 and Gemini are further going through upgrades and model deployment changes.
-Our output is relevant from the state-of-the-art model performance in March, 2024.
-While we acknowledge that precision of certain ratings may change, this study is meant to be the first provocation into how these models identify and explain ableism.